Adoration 4 Adventure’s local guide for visitors to Melbourne, VIC, Australia by A4A guest writer Toni Frazer.

 Airbnb is very popular in Melbourne.
 If you’re after cheaper rates staying in the outer suburbs will benefit you more than being in the CBD: such as Carlton, St.Kilda, and anywhere between Malvern through to South Yarra.

 Hostels are a very popular choice, with Flinders Street alone full of options.
 United Backpackers are one of the more popular ones.
-No matter where you are within the CBD, the location can’t be beat.
+No matter where you are within the CBD, the location can’t be beaten.
 But always make sure you read the reviews as some are better than others.

 There are many quality hotels that meet any budget in Melbourne.